-We identify Gretsch with the early rock classic sounds from the '50s, 60's and 70's but today Gretsch is used, owned and endorsed by many contempory guitar players like Jack White, Bono of U2, Billy Gibbons, Jeff Beck, David Gilmore, Tom Petty, Richard Fortus of Guns and Roses and numerous alternative and rock guitarists wanting the "great Gretsch sound."
+We identify Gretsch with the early rock classic sounds from the '50s, 60's and 70's but today Gretsch is used, owned and endorsed by many contempory guitar players like Jack White, both the Edge and Bono of U2, Billy Gibbons, Jeff Beck, David Gilmore, Tom Petty, Richard Fortus of Guns and Roses and numerous alternative and rock guitarists wanting the "great Gretsch sound."

 Nylon of Steel

 6 Reasons New Strings

 Truss Rod Actually Does